gmetais/travis-yellowlabtools/README.md

 6. Use [nightli.es](https://nightli.es/) to automatically trigger a GitHub commit once a day.

+## Result

+Travis-CI will send you one email each time a performance issue occurs, and one email the first time the issue is corrected.
+You will only get spammed on problems!
+In the email, follow the link to the logs to discover why it failed.
+The logs will provide urls of the results page, where you will find the classic yellowlab.tools web dashboard, with all the details.

 ## Set up your API key

 YellowLabTools doesn't allow more than 50 runs per day from the same IP address.
 One run = one url tested.
 If you put several urls in the Gruntfile, this will be several runs.
 As Travis-CI probably re-uses the same IP addresses on their virtual machines, you will share these 50 runs with fellow users.
 That's not much.

-Ask for a YellowLabTools key by sending me a quick email (my address is on my GitHub profile).
+**Ask for a YellowLabTools key by sending me a quick email** (my address is on my [GitHub profile](https://github.com/gmetais)).
 With this key, you'll be able to launch up to 50 runs per day, without sharing :)

 Once you get the API key, open Travis-CI to the last run and click on "Settings".
 Insert your key in an Environment Variable called `API_KEY`.
 The next run will automatically use the key.